lorimccurry/dotfiles/README.md

 # dotfiles
-ongoing fun - thotbot flavored
+ongoing fun - mostly the thotbots and a little me